coreyvelan/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What is the origin and full version number of your bootloader (GRUB or other)?
 -------------------------------------------------------------------------------
-We use the lastest version from debian bullseye (2.06-3~deb11u1).
+We use the lastest version from debian bookworm (2.06-3).
 It is derived from the upstream 2.06 release with a number of patches applied - see debian/patches there.

 -------------------------------------------------------------------------------
 ### If your SHIM launches any other components, please provide further details on what is launched.